 After finding out we were pregnant again — and getting over the initial shock — my first thought was thank goodness we didn’t do a garage sale and sell all of our baby stuff when we moved back to Texas.
 That would have been terrible!
 And hooray — our expensive infant car seat hasn’t expired.
 Because we have a two-year-old.
 Here’s to celebrating little victories and finding the positives!
 I have a feeling this will be a recurring theme for our family over the next several years.
 Cheers to that!

 It’s time to potty train the two-year-old.

-KISS: Keep it simple, (stupid).
+KISS: Keep it simple (stupid).

-Let the small stuff go, for real this time.
+Let the small stuff go, for real, this time.

 Any lingering OCD tendencies after Baby Number Two?
 Gone and gone.
 My house might not be perfect, more like a perfect mess, but it will be full to overflowing with love.
 And that’s what really matters.
-Also, vacuuming up crumbs after meals takes like two seconds.
+Also, vacuuming up crumbs after meals takes about two seconds.
 Keeping up with the dishes and laundry?
 That’s a necessity, not a nicety.
 We won’t confuse the two.

 Streamline, streamline, streamline.

 With every new addition to your brood, you have to be that much more organized.
 Order is key to successfully avoiding chaos.
 One way I plan to make things easier for myself with baby number three is by employing the Serenity Star from aden + anais.
 It’s basically a full-time nanny.
 Okay, not really, but it’s still pretty freaking awesome.
 A feeding diary, a room temperature indicator, a sound machine, a night light, and a clock all in one — I just know things will be different this time.
 I’ll probably shower every day, too.
 Wink.